 - Salt and pepper

-- 3 to 4 tbsp Private Reserve extra virgin olive oil
+- 3 to 4 tablespoon Private Reserve extra virgin olive oil

 - ½ to ¾ cup whole wheat flour (or all-purpose flour, if you prefer)

-- 2 eggs whisked with 2 tbsp water (egg wash)
+- 2 eggs whisked with 2 tablespoon water (egg wash)

-- ½ cup plus 2 tbsp plain bread crumbs
+- ½ cup plus 2 tablespoon plain bread crumbs

 - ¼ cup toasted sesame seeds